-Today, I’m continuing my Friday Questions series using the community questions from the Real Talk Radio podcast.
-These are so fun to answer because the questions are so unique!
+Today, I’m continuing my Friday Questions series with five more questions from the Real Talk Radio podcast.
+Enjoy!

 1) Tell us some of the best advice that you’ve ever received.

 “What is meant for me is already mine.”
 I saw this quote on an Instagram post a few years ago and it has stuck with me ever since.
 It reminds me that I won’t miss the things that are meant for me.
 I can’t pass them by.
 The soulmate I ache for, the book I want to publish, the travels I want to do… they will all be mine if they are meant to be mine.
 For someone who has an anxiety disorder and loves to worry about every little thing, this quote gives me so much peace.
 We are all on the path we are meant to be on, even when it looks vastly different than what we thought it would look like.

 2) If you could only watch one TV show for the rest of your life, what show would it be?